oracle/node-oracledb/doc/api.md

 keys.
 This Oracle type was formerly called PL/SQL tables or index-by tables.

-While you could bind associative arrays via named types as shown in previous examples, it is generally more efficient to use the method shown below.

-Note that if you bind associative arrays via named types for BIND_IN, then the resulting arrays in PL/SQL will start from index 0, which affects FORALL usage.
+While you could bind associative arrays via named types as shown in previous examples, it is more efficient to use the method shown below which uses the type of each element, not the name of the associative array type.
+Note that if you use named types for BIND_IN, then the resulting arrays in PL/SQL will start from index 0.
 The method shown below results in indexes starting from 1.
-(Using named type binding for nested tables and VARRAYs does result in indexes starting from 1).
+(Using named type binding for nested tables and VARRAYs results in indexes starting from 1).

 Given this table and PL/SQL package: